How 288GB HBM3e Eliminates the VRAM Wall for Next-Generation AI Models

 With 288GB per accelerator, the full Kimi K2.5 model fits within a single 8-GPU node's 2.3TB of combined memory.
 There is no need for custom sharding strategies, inter-node communication tuning, or distributed orchestration logic.
 Organizations running MI355X infrastructure achieved production deployment within hours of the Kimi K2.5 release.

 Compare this timeline to the alternative.
 Deploying a 1 trillion parameter MoE model on accelerators with 192GB or less requires partitioning the model across multiple nodes.
 Engineering teams must implement and validate model-parallel strategies, tune inter-node communication, and test distributed fault handling.
-This process commonly takes two to four weeks per model release, creating a recurring tax on engineering productivity.
+This process can extend deployment timelines from days to weeks per model release, creating a recurring tax on engineering productivity.

 Over the course of a year with multiple major model releases, that deployment delay compounds.
 Teams that deploy in hours maintain a persistent advantage over teams that deploy in weeks.